sunpy/sunpy/docs/tutorial/timeseries.rst

 .. note::

-    For additional examples of building more complex visualization with TimeSeries, see the examples in :ref:`sphx_glr_download_generated_gallery_time_series`.
+    For additional examples of building more complex visualization with TimeSeries, see the examples in :ref:`sphx_glr_generated_gallery_time_series`.

 Adding Columns
 ==============